KIC8462852B/coffeespecialist-restapi/README.md

 # CoffeeSpecialist REST API

 A small REST API for managing coffees and coffee specialists.
-Use this README as a starting point and replace any placeholder details with the repository's actual implementation, commands, and environment variables.

 ## Table of Contents